 The Richard Rawlinson Center at Western Michigan University is named in memory of the founder of the professorship of Anglo-Saxon at the University of Oxford, Richard Rawlinson (1690-1755).
 The center, which houses a seminar room and a growing reference library, opened in May 1994 on Western Michigan University's East Campus.
 In 2005 it received the endowment established by Georgian Rawlinson Tashjian and David Reitler Tashjian to support its mission.
 A separate fund, also endowed by the Tashjian family, supports a study fellowship.

-The center's international advisory board meets annually.
+The center's International Advisory Board meets annually.
 The center has sponsored sessions and a Richard Rawlinson Center Congress Speaker at the International Congress on Medieval Studies since 1996.
-The center's presence is also manifested at the congress through the David R. Tashjian Travel Awards, open to scholars from outside North America giving papers on topics in culture and history of early medieval England.
+The center's presence is also manifested at the congress through the David R. Tashjian Travel Awards, open to scholars giving papers on topics in culture and history of early medieval England.

 The Tashjian Study Fellowship, endowed in 2000 and first awarded in 2002, supports summer travel and study by a master's candidate in medieval studies.
 The mission of the Rawlinson Center is complemented by graduate-level course offerings in Old English, Old Norse and manuscript studies at WMU.